Privacy Policy

 • Workspace content you upload or create (for example: documents, URLs, recordings, uploads, transcripts, notes, collections, messages, share settings, and related metadata).

-• Derived and operational data created to run the Service (for example: summaries, speaker labels, embeddings, keywords, graph structures, ranking signals, and indexing artifacts).
+• Derived and operational data created to run the Service (for example: summaries, speaker labels, embeddings, keywords, graph structures, ranking signals, public-safe Newsstand query text, and indexing artifacts).

 • Usage and device data (such as IP address, user agent, timestamps, feature usage, error logs, and security/audit events).